KenDickey/Cuis-Smalltalk-IChing/README.md

 # IChing
-Operational Mechanics of the Book of Changes
+Operational Mechanics for the Book of Changes